Course navigation

 Add a references/ file for deep guidance

-Move bulky reference material out of SKILL.md and into a separate file.
+Move bulky reference material out of SKILL.md.
 Claude reads it only when SKILL.md says “read references/patterns.md first” — zero context cost otherwise.

 code-review-assistant/references/patterns.md